Commando-Brando/SecondBrain/Second_Brain/Designing Data Intensive Applications/Chapter 8 Trouble with Distributed Systems.md

 For example, `clock_gettime(CLOCK_REALTIME)` on Linux returns the number of seconds (or milliseconds) since the epoch (midnight UTC January 1, 1970)

 What is a Monotonic clock?
-a clock suitable for measuring duration, the actual time it presents is arbitruary and only useful for measuring how long things take by taking the difference of one or more recorded times of the clock
+a clock suitable for measuring duration, the actual time it presents is arbitrary and only useful for measuring how long things take by taking the difference of one or more recorded times of the clock

 Thus, even though it is tempting to resolve conflicts by keeping the most “recent” value and discarding others, it’s important to be aware that the definition of “recent”